Cognitive Perspective Strengths And Weaknesses

 1. Scientific Rigor and Empirical Evidence:

 Unlike earlier approaches that relied heavily on introspection or subjective interpretation, the cognitive perspective embraces empirical methods.
-Researchers utilize controlled experiments, brain imaging techniques (like fMRI and EEG), and computational modeling to investigate cognitive processes.
 This emphasis on measurable data and objective assessment contributes to its scientific credibility and allows for the generation of testable hypotheses and replicable findings.
+Which means researchers make use of controlled experiments, brain imaging techniques (like fMRI and EEG), and computational modeling to investigate cognitive processes.
 The ability to quantify and measure cognitive functions like reaction time, accuracy, and error rates provides a level of precision unmatched by previous schools of thought.

 2. Broad Applicability and Explanatory Power: